ryancole/com.rycole.bukkit.mixpanel/README.md

 # An event logger plugin for Bukkit

-A Clojure library designed to ... log Bukkit events to CouchDB.
+A Clojure library designed to ... log Bukkit events to Mixpanel.

 ## Usage

-Simply clone this repository and compile using `lein jar`.
+Simply clone this repository and compile using `lein uberjar`.
 This should install the required dependencies and create the required `jar` file, for Bukkit.
 Copy the `jar` file into Bukkit's plugin directory and then start the server.
 The plugin will be loaded.

 ## Class path requirements